 Tenor Horn/French Horn

-Again, they are both affordable at the student, beginner level, with a Sonata Tenor Horn and a Sonata mini-French Horn approx. £300.
-The techniques are the same for all valve instruments, and with practice the lips and fingers will move in perfect sync to play the music.
+Again, they are both affordable at the student, beginner level, with a Montreux Tenor Horn and a Montreux Mini-French Horn approx. £300-£400.
+The techniques are the same for all valve instruments and with practice, the lips and fingers will move in perfect sync to play the music.

 Q: If a French Horn is so good… why stick your hand up the bell to stop the sound coming out??